 For UK Customers, click below:SumUp UK

 Once you have an account setting up AirPOS to accept payments using SumUp is very straightforward.
-Simply login to your AirPOS backoffice and click on 'Integrations' from the left margin.
+Simply login to your AirPOS backoffice and click on 'Integrations' from the menu in the left margin.

 NB: Please note if you are a retailer in the Republic of Ireland you will be able to use SumUp for in store payments but if you are selling online you will still need to have a PayPal business account in order to accept payment for e-commerce orders.